genevate/style_guides/programming/languages/ruby.md

 ## Global Variables

-The following are worth knowing but should be avoided since it makes code harder to read and maintain:
+The following is worth knowing but should be avoided since it makes code harder to read and maintain (NOTE: if globals are used, ensure the longer aliases are used instead of the crpytic shorcuts):

 * $/ - Input record separator.
 Alias: $INPUT_RECORD_SEPARATOR.
 Default: newline.
 * $. - Current input line number of the last file read.
 Alias: $INPUT_LINE_NUMBER.